Sharan-Ravula/sql-dwh-project/README.md

     - **Create the Server**:

-        * For the Server field, click `Create new`.
-A side panel will open.
+        * For the Server field, click `Create new`

+            > A side panel will open.

         * **Server name**: Enter a globally `unique name`